 Western organized religion is glorified salesmanship designed to have you believe something mystical will happen after you die.
 Afterlife rewards get you nowhere while you are living.
 Substituting mythology for action isn’t practicing; it’s accepting a counterfeit to keep you from facing the driving forces behind your spiritual desires.

 If you practice organized religion, you must keep going back because there’s no spiritual nourishment.
 Western organized religion is the fast food of true spirituality.
 It tastes like food, but it’s only a food-like substitute.
-They can’t sell you anything if you walk your path and develop your own practice.
+They can’t sell you anything if you walk your path and develop your practice.

 A spiritual explorer is someone who learns to apply the learning.
-It’s not enough to learn about the tools of consciousness, and you must also apply them.
+It’s not enough to learn about the tools of consciousness, and you must also use them.
 Those who practice are the only ones who attain realization.

 Methods that Affect Consciousness